36 results found

 Photo ID:617424Submit Correction

-On display at IAF Museum Palam wearing the emblem of No. 8 Sqn "Eight Pursoots".
-First inducted into the IAF in April 1963, the MiG-21F-13 or Type 74 equipped No. 28 Sqn "First Supersonics" under Wg Cdr Dilbagh Singh.
-This was followed by the PF and finally the FL or Type 77, which was licence manufactured by HAL.
+On display at IAF Museum Palam with the emblem of No. 8 Sqn "Eight Pursoots."
+Inducted into the IAF in Apr 1963, the MiG-21F-13 or Type 74 equipped No. 28 Sqn "First Supersonics" under Wg Cdr Dilbagh Singh, followed by the PF and licence-built FL or Type 77 with R2L radar.
 The FL was used to good effect in the 1971 Indo-Pak War on both fronts.
-In the West, FLs from No. 47 Sqn "Black Archers" and No. 29 Sqn "Scorpions" shot down four PAF F-104s without loss, clearly besting the Starfighter.
-The last IAF FLs were decommissioned in Dec.
-2013.
+In the west, FLs from No. 47 Sqn "Black Archers" and No. 29 Sqn "Scorpions" shot down four PAF F-104s without loss, besting the Starfighter.
+The last FLs were retired in Dec 2013.
+The 57° wing sweep is visible with a span of 7.15 m and area of 23.04 m².

 Registration / Serial:C499